Reality Has Got Me Tied Up

 Reality Has Got Me Tied Up is the second and final album by American G-funk group The Dove Shack.
+They released this follow up sophomore more than a decade after their debut.
 It featured guest appearances from Nate Dogg, Kam, Bad Azz, Goldie Loc, Baby Boy, Lil J, Madom Dree.
 The record did not hit any major music chart.